-The recycling and waste management industry's transition to net zero cannot be achieved by the sector working alone.
-The Government, regulators, businesses, plastic producers - and every person in the UK - have an important role to play.
+Cory is expanding to divert 1.4 million tonnes of waste from landfill annually every person in the UK - have an important role to play.
 We are committed to playing our part and we will continue to engage, innovate, and invest to find solutions.
-We welcome the Government's upcoming policy measures to reduce plastic pollution.
-This will include the Extended Producer Responsibility system, which we hope will reduce plastics in residual waste, and therefore the fossil carbon emissions from our EfW facility.
+We welcome the Government's upcoming policy measures to reduce plastic Responsibility system, which we hope will reduce plastics in residual waste, and therefore the fossil carbon emissions from our EfW facility.